Opportunities in Computational Infrastructure and Methods for Cognitive Neuroscience

 - discussion from computational methodologists and experts in contemporary compute infrastructures

 - working group discussion and breakout groups to define practices and emerging opportunities that achieve scalable computational impact across major classes of computational neuroscience approaches

-The hotel shuttle will provide transportation to/from the workshop location.
+The hotel shuttle will provide transportation to/from the workshop location, each day.

 Hotel and Travel

 Hotel and air travel will be covered by the workshop via the University of Wisconsin-Madison for attendees who cannot cover their own costs.
 Please refrain from booking a hotel room or flight until we have confirmed your RSVP with additional booking details.

 Those paying for themselves may wish to book at the same hotel: